chocolatey/docs/input/en-us/community-repository/users/package-triage-process.md

 > * dtgm
 > * adgellida

+> :choco-info: **WARNING**
+>
+> If the maintainer of the package is `chocolatey-community`, do not follow these steps.
+Instead, open an issue or discussion at the [chocolatey-community/chocolatey-packages](https://github.com/chocolatey-community/chocolatey-packages/issues) package source repository.
+These packages that are managed and maintained by core community team, and communication for these goes through the Github repository.

 If a package needs to be fixed or updated.
 Here are the steps to follow:

 1. The first steps are: